 2015 Truesdell, Nicole.
 "Motherhood in the Ivory Tower."
 Review of Nzinga-Johnson, Sekile.
 Laboring Positions.
 Black Women, Mothering and the Academy.
 2013.
 Demeter Press: Ontario.
 Electronic document, https://www.insidehighered.com/blogs/university-venus/motherhood-ivory-tower

 2013 Truesdell, Nicole.
-Researching Race While Being Race: Reflections on Race Politics in Anthropology.
+Researching Race While Being Raced: Reflections on Race Politics in Anthropology.
 Anthropologies.
 Electronic document, http://www.anthropologiesproject.org/2013/05/researching-race-while-being-raced.html

 2013 Hunt, L.M., and Truesdell, N. Observations on the Tenacity of Racial Concepts in Genetics Research.
 IN Rethinking Race and Science: Biology, Genes and Culture.
 J. Hartigan, editor.
 Pp. 83-106.
 Santa Fe: School for Advanced Research Press.

 2015 “Mentoring Minority Faculty in the Academy.”
 Association for the Study of the Worldwide African Diaspora (ASWAD) Bi-Annual Conference.
-Roundtable Discussion.
+Invited Panelist Roundtable Discussion.
 Charleston, South Carolina.
-November 4.
+November 4th.

 2014 “Ways of Knowing: The Struggle to Produce Anthropologists of Color.”
-Roundtable for Annual American Anthropological Association Conference and Session Co-Organizer/Chair.
+Roundtable for Annual American Anthropological Association Conference and Session Co-organizer/Chair.
 Washington, D.C.
-December 3.
+December 3rd.

 2010 “Doing Race as Research and Using Creative Non-Fiction as a Method of Self Reflection”.
 Race and Ethnicity in the Arts Conference.
 Co-organizer.
 London Southbank University.
 London, England.
 June 10.